BruceEckel/functional_error_handling/Functional Error Handling.md

     def and_then(
         self, func: Callable[[ANSWER], "Result"]
     ) -> "Result[ANSWER, ERROR]":
-        if isinstance(self, Ok):
+        if isinstance(self, Success):
             return func(self.value)
-        return self  # Pass the Err forward
+        return self  # Pass the Failure forward
 ```

 At each “chaining point” in `func_a(i).and_then(func_b).and_then(func_c)`, `and_then` checks to see if the previous call was successful.
 If so, it passes the result `value` from that call as the argument to the next function in the chain.
-If not, that means `self` is an `Err` object (containing specific error information), so all it needs to do is `return self`.
-The next call in the chain sees that the returned type is `Err`, so it doesn’t try to apply the next function but just (again) returns the `Err`.
-Once you produce an `Err`, no more function calls occur (that is, it short-circuits) and the `Err` result gets passed all the way out of the composed function so the caller can deal with the specific failure.
+If not, that means `self` is a `Failure` object (containing specific error information), so all it needs to do is `return self`.
+The next call in the chain sees that the returned type is `Failure`, so it doesn’t try to apply the next function but just (again) returns the `Failure`.
+Once you produce a `Failure`, no more function calls occur (that is, it short-circuits) and the `Failure` result gets passed all the way out of the composed function so the caller can deal with the specific failure.

 ## Handling Multiple Arguments